sahil87/custom-apps-menu/README.md

 This applet adds an icon in the cinnamon panel which toogle a list of applications when you click on the icon.
 This applications list is completly customisable.
 To edit the applications list, right click on the icon and select Edit.
 To know how to edit the setting file, read the following instructions :

 SETTINGS
 ========
 The applications.json file is a data representation of the Custom Applications Menu.
+This file may also be overridden by applications-override.json which is gitignored in case you want to symlink this outside.
 Each line represent an applications entry.

  * desktopFile: